Short-circuit faults involving ground produce high fault current magnitude especially when the transformer’s neutral is solidly grounded. Why?

-The table below lists the differences between utilizing a resistor or reactor as the impedance in the transformer neutral circuit.
+The table below provides the reasoning for choosing between resistor or reactor as the impedance in the transformer neutral circuit.

 Image courtesy: Postglover